AdrianApan/react-testing-setup-example/README.md

 ### React testing setup example

-Companion repository for the topic covered in the ["React testing setup example"](https://adrianapan.com/blog/testing-a-modern-react-app) blog post.
+Companion repository for the topics covered in the ["How to use React Testing Library to test a modern React application"](https://adrianapan.com/blog/testing-a-modern-react-app) blog post.

 #### Stack: